kalch/Docs/aspnet/fundamentals/configuration.rst

 To work with settings in your ASP.NET application, it is recommended that you only instantiate an instance of ``Configuration`` in your application's ``Startup`` class.
 Then, use the :ref:`Options pattern <options-config-objects>` to access individual settings.

-At its simplest, the ``Configuration`` class is just a collection of ``Providers``, which provide the ability to read and write name/value pairs.
-You must configure at least one provider in order for ``Configuration`` to function correctly.
+At its simplest, the ``Configuration`` class is just a collection of ``Sources``, which provide the ability to read and write name/value pairs.
+You must configure at least one source in order for ``Configuration`` to function correctly.
 The following sample shows how to test working with ``Configuration`` as a key/value store:

 .. code-block:: c#

-  // assumes using Microsoft.Framework.ConfigurationModel is specified
   var builder = new ConfigurationBuilder();
-  builder.Add(new MemoryConfigurationProvider());
+  builder.AddInMemoryCollection();
   var config = builder.Build();
   config.Set("somekey", "somevalue");

   // do some other work

-  string setting2 = config["somekey"]; // also returns "somevalue"
+  var setting2 = config["somekey"]; // also returns "somevalue"

-.. note:: You must set at least one configuration provider.
+.. note:: You must set at least one configuration source.

 It's not unusual to store configuration values in a hierarchical structure, especially when using external files (e.g. JSON, XML, INI).
 In this case, configuration values can be retrieved using a ``:`` separated key, starting from the root of the hierarchy.
 For example, consider the following *appsettings.json* file: